Open-pit operation at sunset, a CAT haul truck on the haul road.

 ORRE does not design, implement, rewrite, certify, or advise on operational controls.
 The Readout verifies the evidence position and identifies the next governance decision.
 It establishes whether that evidence position can support a claim of system stability before a regulator, court, insurer, or inquiry asks for it.

 The Readout can be applied at four entry points.
-The instrument, duration, and output format are identical across all four.
-The choice of entry point depends on where the verification question sits most sharply for the board today.
+Instrument, duration, and output format are identical across all four.

 Board File Verification Review